-Partner With an Artist – A Signature Program
+Partner With an Artist – Encouraging Collaboration in our Community

-Click to here to see past partners and artists.
+Since the program was launched in 2005, PWA has provided grants to dozens of artists.
+Click to here to see these past partners and artists.

 For 2012, John Bassett, of Rockport, won the Partner with an Artist $1,500 grant.
 Bassett created new work in partnership with three businesses located in the new Rockport Cultural District.
 Trained as an architect and skilled carpenter, Bassett created three sculptural glass panels which were on prominent display in three restaurants in the heart of Rockport: Brackett’s Oceanview, Roy Moore’s Fish Shack and 7th Wave.
 The work premiered on October 13 at the Rockport Harvest Fest.